FREQUENTLY ASKED QUESTIONS ON TAIJIQUAN

 While conventional western medicine separates physical ailments from mental problems, and is often undecided over functional disorders (such as cardiovascular diseases, diabetes, asthma and cancer), the Chinese approach health care and disease treatment holistically.

-In Chinese medical philosophy, health and illness belong to the same continuum; health is when the three treasures operate naturally, illness when one or more of them are out of order.
+In Chinese medical philosophy, health and illness belong to the same continuum; health is when the three treasures operate naturally, illness occurs when one or more of them are out of order.
 Practising Taijiquan enhances the natural operation of body, energy and mind.

 Can Taijiquan really be used for fighting?